 Planting a garden on your roof might sound strange, but rooftop vegetation can have a huge positive impact on the environment and on your bank account.
 A green roof, or living roof, is a roof that is covered in a layer of vegetation.

 Plants on a living roof can include sod, flowers, vegetables, succulents, or even trees.
 To grow a green roof doesn’t just give you something beautiful; they have many benefits that make them an attractive option for large city buildings and small residences alike.

 While they have become popular in the United States in recent years, green roofs are not a new idea.
-They have been an important part of architecture in Scandinavia for centuries, and have been widely implemented in many European countries since the 1960’s.
-They are even mandatory on new flat roofs in many countries.
+They have been an important part of the architecture in Scandinavia for centuries, and have been widely implemented in many European countries since the 1960s.
+Living roofs are even mandatory on new flat roofs in many countries.

 The plants on a green roof can be as simple and low maintenance as a short, heat-resistant ground cover like sedum, or as elaborate as a full-sized park with grass and trees.
 No matter the size or intended use, living roofs provide amazing environmental and personal benefits.

 1. Living roofs aid water runoff management

 Green roofs help reduce the problem of polluted water making its way to waterways and water treatment facilities.
 Typically, rainwater runs off the roofs of buildings, through dirty city streets, and into the storm drains that carry it to treatment facilities.
 The water picks up all kinds of pollutants along the way.